noelbundick/website/content/posts/My-On-Demand-Azure-Dev-Box/index.md

 Wait a minute, that's something useful.
 I can create a shortcut & add it to the Chrome bookmarks bar!

-{% asset_img bookmarks.png "Noel does not like words on his bookmarks bar" %}
+{{% img "bookmarks.png" "Noel does not like words on his bookmarks bar" %}}

 My bookmark:
 * Title: <blank>